A home spice cabinet with shelves filled with jars of dried herbs and spices, potted plants on top, and some books and kitchen items nearby.

 A man with tattoos on his arms and a beard, wearing a light blue checkered shirt and khaki pants, stands in front of a red door with a diamond-patterned glass window, white trim, and black hardware.

-Herbalist Josh Williams
+Herbalist Josh Williams, CH (MAMH)

 This practice is led by a clinically trained herbalist based in Salt Lake City, Utah, working at the intersection of traditional herbal knowledge, modern clinical reasoning, and attentive, relationship-centered care.
 My work emphasizes safety, pattern recognition, and long-term resilience, while remaining grounded in the lived realities of stress, environment, and daily life.
 Alongside clinical training, I maintain a respectful engagement with the traditional and spiritual dimensions of herbal medicine, allowing deeper plant relationship and contemplative work to emerge naturally when appropriate.